RollinBarrel/3dscii/README.md

 # License and Credits
 Made by [Rollin'Barrel](https://github.com/RollinBarrel)
-3DSCII is licensed under the (link)MIT License
+3DSCII is licensed under the [MIT License](https://github.com/RollinBarrel/3dscii/blob/main/LICENSE)

 Palettes and Charsets (as well as a lot of ideas :) thx JP) bundled with the software are taken from the [Playscii](http://vectorpoem.com/playscii/) [(MIT License)](https://heptapod.host/jp-lebreton/playscii/-/blob/7ea67bd9a00988002d4e6af005e97954e9b06f9d/license.txt)